The EZ Guide to Creating a Mobile Marketing Plan

 Use the above tools and strategies to start and scale your mobile marketing campaigns, so you can attract people who are ready to become customers.
 Remember to test your strategies to save money and automate your efforts with tools like text messaging.

-If you would like to try text marketing for your mobile campaigns, sign up for a free account here.
-With our free plan, we offer 250 free texts a month, 1 free and EZ keyword, and unlimited contacts.
+If you would like to try text marketing for your mobile campaigns, sign up for a free trial.
 Take advantage of EZ Texting's industry-leading marketing solutions and get started finding and attracting more customers with your mobile marketing campaigns today.